dvreeze/yaidom/docs/checklist.rst

   * A (multi-user) web application should indeed work as a multi-user app
   * An XML parser should be configurable
   * A data processing library should be able to handle larger data volumes
+  * A general-purpose library should make as few assumptions as possible about the runtime environment in which it runs

 * Seriously consider not using any abstractions that leak too much, no matter how popular they might be
 * When using frameworks, still remain in the driver seat

   * Take charge of the architecture
   * Choose what to use, how to use it, what not to use
+  * Consider the costs (complexity, build costs etc.) of the framework's own dependencies

 * Consider maintenance costs (of the software in production) when choosing an architecture